- What can you use Excel Automation for?

 It’s undeniable that Excel is among the best solutions for businesses when it comes to storing, managing, and visualizing data for better decision-making.
 The release of Microsoft Office 365 increased the offer of automation tools, making all tasks related to data treatment faster and easier to achieve.
 If you work with large datasets or need to create inventories from scratch, it’s crucial that you learn how Excel automation works.

 In this article, you’ll learn how to automate tasks in Excel spreadsheets using automation tools within your spreadsheet.
 This will include VBA Macros as well as integrated applications, such as Power Automate.
-Alternatively, Layer can be used as an automation tool that works on top of your spreadsheets, so you can boost any business process, all from a single platform.
+Alternatively, you can use Sheetgo, an all-in-one data management platform where you can build custom workflows to automate your spreadsheet and business processes, without having to write a single line of code.

 What can you use Excel Automation for?